 About the AARIA Fund

-The AARIA priorities align with the expectations of the National Centre for Tertiary Teaching Excellence (NCTTE) – funding goal 2.
+The AARIA priorities aligned with the expectations of the National Centre for Tertiary Teaching Excellence (NCTTE) – funding goal 2.

 TEC guidance states that the NCTTE Fund is to: